Be it in Berlin, throughout Germany, or all across the globe, CTM’s partners have always been vital to the festival’s success.

 CTM is a member an co-founder of ICAS – International Cities for Advanced Sound – an international network numbering over 35 likeminded, nonprofit organizations working in the field of digital art and sound.
 Inaugurated in 2009, the network aims to increase dialogue and exchange between its members via co-commissions, increased movement of artists and cultural workers, knowledge transfer, collaborative projects, and more.

-In 2015, CTM entered into three EU-funded network projects: the SHAPE – Sound Heterogeneous Art and Performance in Euro[e Platform which unites 16 organisations in supporting 144 emerging European musicians over 3 years, the ENCAC – European Network for Contemporary Audiovisual Creation project aimed at enabling collaborative work among European creators in fields of sound, visual arts, performance arts, and digital culture via residencies and commissioned work, as well as the 2-year long SoCCoS – Sound of Culture, Culture of Sound residency programme for sound art.
+CTM is currently active in the EU-funded network project titled, SHAPE – Sound Heterogeneous Art and Performance in Europe, which unites 16 organisations in supporting 144 emerging European musicians over 3 years.
+EU projects from the recent past are the ENCAC – European Network for Contemporary Audiovisual Creation project that enabled collaborative work among European creators in fields of sound, visual arts, performance arts, and digital culture via residencies and commissioned work, as well as the SoCCoS – Sound of Culture, Culture of Sound residency network that supported new work in sound art.

-Notable national and regional partners are: Bundeszentrale für politische Bildung, Goethe Institut, Berlin Music Week, HAU Hebbel am Ufer, Berghain, Initiative Musik, Dock e.V., and the Musicboard Berlin.
+Notable national and regional partners are: Berghain, Berlin Music Week, Bundeszentrale für politische Bildung, Deutschlandradio Kultur, Dock e.V., Goethe-Institut, HAU Hebbel am Ufer, Humboldt University, Initiative Musik, and Musicboard Berlin.